H-1B Visa Requirements and Application Process

 Submit a visa application

 Upon receiving the approval, the foreign national can schedule an appointment at a US consulate.
-Note that you cannot apply for a visa more than 90 days before the start date of the job.
+Consular posts commonly issue H-1B visas up to approximately 90 days before the petition start date, but procedures may vary by post.
+Applicants should confirm current guidance with the applicable U.S. consulate when scheduling.
 Upon scheduling a consular interview, the foreign national will meet with a US consular officer and show them their I-797 approval.

 Since the conditions for a H1B visa were determined to have been met with the approval of the petition, the focus of the interview would be o the individual’s eligibility.
 The beneficiary should bring a copy of the petition and evidence of his/her specific qualifications.
 Different consulates and individual situations require different forms.
 Additionally, please be aware that visas do not have to be issued for the full length of the petition’s validity.
 You will need to check the visa reciprocity schedule with the Dept. of State to see how long your visa stamp will be valid for.